Moataz0000/eCommerce_template/README.md

 # eCommerce_template
-this template for my course on my channel YouTube.
+* this template is for my free course on my YouTube channel.